Siutan/gman/README.md

 # GitHub Account Manager (gman)

 gman is a command-line tool for managing multiple GitHub accounts on Windows.
-It allows you to easily switch between different GitHub accounts based on aliases, add new accounts, and remove existing accounts.
+It allows you to easily switch between different GitHub accounts, add new accounts, and remove existing accounts.
 The tool securely stores the account details in the Windows Credential Manager.

 ## Prerequisites